 The Mood, Emotion & Development Lab directed by Dr. Autumn Kujawa is housed in the Department of Psychology & Human Development on the Peabody Campus of Vanderbilt University.
-Our research examines how children and adolescents learn to process and respond to emotion, and the ways in which alterations in emotional processing may contribute to the development of mood disorders.
-Our work examines a range of emotional processes, including reward responsiveness, emotional reactivity and regulation, and sensitivity to peer feedback.
-Within each of these areas, we work to:
+Our mission is to produce high-quality translational research that reduces the burden of mood disorders on children, adolescents, parents, and families.
+Our research examines social and emotional development and the ways in which alterations in emotion and social processing contribute to the development of mood disorders and can be translated to improve intervention and prevention efforts.
+We study a range of emotional processes, including reward responsiveness, emotion regulation, and social processing.
+Within these areas, we aim to:

-4.Improve long-terms outcomes for children and adolescents by identifying specific targets for treatment and predictors of response to prevention and early intervention.
+- Promote healthy emotional and social development for children and adolescents by identifying novel targets for more personalized prevention and intervention.